- What is Motor Voter?

 - If I indicate that I am not eligible to vote, will the DMV still send my information to the Secretary of State?

 No. DMV will not send your information to the Secretary of State if you indicate that you are not eligible to vote.

-To be eligible to vote, you must be a U.S. citizen and a resident of California, 18 years old or older on Election Day, not currently in state or federal prison or on parole for the conviction of a felony, and not prohibited from voting by a court because of mental incompetency.
+To be eligible to vote, you must be a U.S. citizen and a resident of California, 18 years old or older on Election Day, not currently serving a state or federal prison term for the conviction of a felony, and not currently found mentally incompetent to vote by a court.

 State law prohibits DMV from sending information for AB 60 applicants (undocumented driver license applicants) to the Secretary of State.
 For other applicants, state law requires each person to declare, under penalty of perjury, that they meet all voter eligibility requirements, including citizenship.

-A person who is currently in state or federal prison or on parole for the conviction of a felony is not eligible to register to vote.
+A person who is currently serving a state or federal prison term for the conviction of a felony is not eligible to register to vote.
 Click here for more info.